hihiz20/Personal-Projects/README.md

 📊 **[Project Name]** – Brief description + key tech used

 ## Contact
-If you have any question about my project or want to work with me.
+If you have any questions about my project.
 Please contact uniquehandoyo0@gmail.com